-New Bullards Minimum Flow Powerhouse Penstock
+7.10.4.2.1 New Bullards Minimum Flow Powerhouse Penstock

-New Bullards Minimum Flow Powerhouse Penstock is a 70-feet long and 12-inch diameter steel pipe located at the bottom of the North Yuba River canyon next to New Bullards Bar Dam.
-Predominate vegetation in the area is mixed conifer and oak woodland transitioning to riparian vegetation along the North Yuba River.
+New Bullards Minimum Flow Powerhouse Penstock is a 70-foot long and 12-inch diameter steel pipe located at the bottom of the North Yuba River canyon next to New Bullards Bar Dam.

+Predominant vegetation in the area is mixed conifer and oak woodland transitioning to riparian vegetation along the North Yuba River.
 The penstock is visible from the top of the dam if a viewer takes the time and effort to locate the penstock.
 Most people would not see this facility due to limited access and fencing that restricts views downstream close to the dam.
 The penstock is located on private land owned by Licensee.